 - Investigation (statements, etc.) as required

 - Contact parents / caregivers

 - Meeting parents / caregivers

 - Restorative meeting(s) / circle(s)

 - Daily report / Behaviour agreement

-- Guidance team referral
+- Counselling team referral

 - Removal of privileges

 - Detention(s) to reflect on behaviour, e.g. write an apology, or complete work missed.

 - Community Service

-Serious - behaviours will typically be managed by the Deputy Principals, supported by the Principal and Board of Trustees.
+Serious - behaviours will typically be managed by the Deputy Principals, supported by the Associate Principal and the School Board.
 Such behaviours include serious assault, use or possession of alcohol, drugs, weapons or other items/substances that cause or have the potential to cause harm, or repeated 'major' behaviours.